On Slaves and General Mercer – September 16th 1776

 Washington pauses.
 Once more he stares out over the room; eyes drawn to the memories of so many Scotsmen’s despair, still shared by a proud northern nation.
 “General Munroe released all the fires of the abyss that day.
 More than you nor I will ever face.
 It was continuous.
 Rank after rank.
 Muskets relentlessly belching flames, tearing into those men.
 Ripping to shreds those who continued to press the attack.
 The bayonet put to rest any whose wounds failed to convey them from the field…”

-Voice trailing off, Washington looks up at his aide.
+His voice trails off.
+Washington looks up at his aide.
 “Colonel…” he whispers wistfully, “if I had but a regiment… just one regiment of such men at my disposal, I could very well end this war.
-End it with one blow,” he saays with clenched fist pounding against the arm of the chair.
+End it with one blow,” he says with his clenched fist pounding against the arm of the chair.

 Reed stands silently by the hearth, feeling fatigue’s heavy weight.
 One foot impatiently slides noiselessly over the carpet.